 Types of Trade Barriers

 They are agreements between an exporting and an importing country that limits the quantity businesses can export during a period.
 Even though the term says the agreement is voluntary, it is usually not.
 By reducing the quantity exported, the exporting country can increase prices and total revenue.

 2. Regulatory Barriers

 Any “legal” barriers that try to restrict imports.
-These include things like safety standard, pollution standards, product standards that specify that the product should meet or exceed standards set by the local government.
+These include things like safety standards, pollution standards, product standards that specify that the product should meet or exceed standards set by the local government.
 For example, car manufacturers often have to pass certain safety ratings to sell the car in the importing country.

 3. Anti-Dumping Duties